This Week for the Tigers: The Princeton women's basketball

 from a year ago, including unanimous Ivy Player of the Year Niveen Rasheed and

-led by a sturdy group of four seniors, looking to conclude their careers on top
+by a sturdy group of four seniors, looking to conclude their careers on top of

 The Newbies: Five freshmen join the Tigers in 2012-13.

-Princeton bolsters its lineup with a versatile group, all looking to become
+Princeton bolsters its lineup with a versatile group, each looking to become

 immediate contributors.
 The Tiger newcomers are: point guard Amanda Berntsen,